 We follow the traditional Advancement Trail for our Cub Scouts in Pack 334.
-Each of our young Scouts progresses from rank to rank, learning new skills as he goes.
+Each of our young Scouts progresses from rank to rank, learning new skills as they go.
 Each of the ranks and awards in Cub Scouting has its own requirements.
 As they advance through the ranks, the requirements get more challenging, to match the new skills and abilities they learn as they get older.
 You can learn more about the Cub Scout Advancement Trail here.

 Cub Scouting is a program of the Boy Scouts of America—so in that sense, Cub Scouts and Boy Scouts are both members of the same organization.
-However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys.
+However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger people.

 Our Cub Scout Pack 334 shares the same unit number as Boy Scout Troop 334, and we also share the same chartering organization.
 Additionally, many of our adult leaders and volunteers overlap and serve both units.
 Most of our Cub Scouts move up and become Boy Scouts with Troop 334.
 This relationship allows us to maintain a very cohesive and stable organization that is consistently dedicated to the same scouting principles from a Tiger Cub in the first grade all the way through to an Eagle Scout getting ready for college or career.